chmlee/ream-doc-v2/docs/Language/Basics/Entry.md

 Observe that the order of the variables are preserved by default.

 The datasets compiled by the last two examples are not too useful for analysis.
-To compile quality analysis-ready datasets, we could specify the schema of the datasets.
+To compile quality analysis-ready datasets, we should specify the schema of the datasets in the codebook.